 Minnesota's remaining coldwater streams are under increasing threats.
 While they are often the highest quality aquatic systems remaining in the state, and prized by both anglers and the general public because of this, many have badly degraded habitat.
 Given their relatively scarcity, being just six percent of total stream and river miles, this is a conservation issue of statewide importance that requires accelerated investment in projects which enhance or restore this habitat.
-This year we have a fleeting opportunity to leverage more than \$2 million in other funds and convert isolated bank stabilization efforts in the Duluth area into comprehensive, enduring trout habitat restoration projects.

-Minnesota Trout Unlimited ("MNTU") proposes to improve degraded habitat on numerous priority streams located on existing AMAs and public land around the state.
-Our members have demonstrated the capacity to complete these projects with Fiscal Year 2016 funding from the Outdoor Heritage Fund ("OHF").
+Minnesota Trout Unlimited ("MNTU") proposes to improve degraded habitat on numerous priority streams located on existing Aquatic Management Areas and other permanently protected land and in public waters around the state.
+Our members have demonstrated the capacity to complete these projects with Fiscal Year 2017 funding from the Outdoor Heritage Fund ("OHF").
 MNTU respectfully proposes to partner with the Lessard-Sams Outdoor Heritage Council and the citizens of Minnesota to enhance habitat in and along the following public waters (in these counties):

-- 1. Amity Creek (St. Louis)
+- 1. Keene Creek (St. Louis)

-- 2. East Branch of Amity Creek (St. Louis)
+- 2. Miller Creek (St. Louis)

-- 3. West Branch of Amity Creek (St. Louis)

-- 4. Chester Creek (St. Louis)

-- 5. Stewart River (Lake)
+- 3. Stewart River (Lake)

+- 4. Clearwater River (Beltrami)

+- 5. Little Rock Creek (Benton)

-- 6. Vermillion River (Dakota)
+- 6. Eagle Creek (Scott)

+- 7. West Indian Creek (Wabasha)

-- 7. Root River (Fillmore)
+- 8. Wisel Creek (Fillmore)

+- 9. Money Creek (Winona)

-- 8. Numerous other streams (prioritized vegetation maintenance list)
+- 10. Numerous other streams (prioritized list)